-In our work with consumers, the community, and in our workplace, we value our diverse experiences and work to create connections that enrich those experiences.
+In our work with the people we serve, the community, and in our workplace, we value our diverse experiences and work to create connections that enrich those experiences.

 We strive to become the national leader in Diversity & Inclusiveness in community mental health.
 We belong to the Institute for Diversity in Health Management and have a seat on the American Leadership Council on Diversity in Healthcare.
 We are also a member organization of DiversityInc Best Practices, the leading evidence-based resource for diversity practitioners.